sarfarazstark/tiniurlbot/README.md

 ## HELP ME

 For any type of help on deploy.
-Contact us on [INDUS CHATS](https://t.me/induschats).
+Contact us on [Sarfaraz Stark](https://t.me/SarfarazStatk).

 ## Star this Repo if you Liked it ⭐⭐⭐